The Techaeris (evolving) Black Friday/Cyber Monday tech & gaming deal guide

 Yes, we know there are a million Black Friday/Cyber Monday deal guides out there.
 While many are broken up and quite wordy, we’re going to try something new here this year at Techaeris.
 On that note, we’ve compiled a list that will be updated as we find more deals for you this Black Friday/Cyber Monday.
 Hopefully, you find something you need or want here and happy shopping.

 NOTE: All prices are in USD (unless otherwise noted).
-Pricing may not be live yet on all links.
+Black Friday/Cyber Monday pricing may not be live yet on all links.
 If you are in Canada, the Amazon links should take you to the corresponding Amazon.ca product page if it exists.

 Audio Headsets/Earbuds